mead-ml/mead-baseline/README.md

 # Overview

 A few strong, deep baseline algorithms for several common NLP tasks, including sentence classification and tagging problems.
 Considerations are conceptual simplicity, efficiency and accuracy.
+This is intended as a simple to understand reference for building strong baselines with deep learning.

 After considering other strong, shallow baselines, we have found that even incredibly simple, moderately deep models often perform better.
 These models are only slightly more complex to implement than strong baselines such as shingled SVMs and NBSVMs, and support multi-class output easily.
-Additionally, they are (hopefully) the first thing you might think of for a certain type of problem.
+Additionally, they are (hopefully) the first "deep learning" thing you might think of for a certain type of problem.
 Using these stronger baselines as a reference point hopefully yields more productive algorithms and experimentation.

 # Sentence Classification using CMOT Model